sakashyap/fast-lowcalrecipes/README.md

 The data generating process resulted in missingness in the rating, review and description columns.
 We believe that while rating can indeed be missing at random (say people have not tried the recipe yet), review cannot be missing at random, since it is likely that if a user did not enter a rating, they did not enter a review either.
 Hence, we think that review can be dependent on the rating.
 It is additionally dependent on the nature of the recipe and user.
 If there was nothing that stood out about utilizing the recipe, a user may not feel comfortable publicly expressing their opinion on the website.

-Before conducting further analysis, we wanted to understand if this missingness in the description column is due to the values themselves, or due to another column that it could be related to, or MCAR (missing at random).
-Upon looking deeper, we found a pattern that recipes only from certain contributors were missing a description.

-To test if these missing values in the rating column were truly random, or dependent on any one particular quantitative column, we tested the minutes, number of ingredients, number of steps, protein and calories columns.
+To test if these missing values in the rating column were truly random, or dependent on any one particular quantitative column, we tested the `minutes`, `n_ingredients`, `n_steps`, `protein` and `calories` columns.
 Our null hypothesis was that there is no relationship between the missingness of rating and the values in the column of interest.
 Our alternative is that the missingness of rating is due to the values in these columns of interest.
 We ran a permutation test by shuffling the presence or absence of ratings, and grouping recipes based on whether they have ratings or not.
 We looked at the mean difference in the column of interest between those with and without ratings.
 By comparing these with our observed statistic which did not undergo any shuffling, we got p values of 0.0 for all of the quantitative columns.
 At both a significance level of 0.01 and 0.05, we are able to reject the null hypothesis.
 This shows us that the missingness in ratings could indeed depend on the values in all of these columns.

+Here is a sample graph for the distribution of test statistic for number of steps, where the red line shows the obersved test statistic.

 <iframe